Cholee is an animal lover and enjoys teaching others about them.

-Pigs are usually trouble free animals, and will forage and grow on their own with little care as long as they have proper housing, water, and food.
+Pigs are usually trouble free animals, and will forage and grow on their own with little care as long as they have proper housing or shelter from the elements, water, and food.

-Fact: Pigs are essentially the smartest farm animal, however they can’t see well.
+Fact: Although they can't see well, pigs are essentially the smartest farm animal.
 They are ranked as one of the top ten smartest animals on the intelligence scale.
 Some researchers believe they are even smarter than dogs, some primates, and three year old humans.
 They have been known to solve mazes, complex problems, they have the ability to comprehend simple symbolic language, and play video games.
 They also have excellent long-term memory and will communicate with each other through a wide range of oinks, squeals, and grunts.

 Relying heavily on memory and past experiences, pigs will learn their boundaries very quickly and will not tread where fencing once was.
 If you are wishing to move your fencing, you have to be careful not to put gates and open pasture where hot wires use to be.
 Pigs will be lenient to go near any place they remember having unpleasant memories.
 It is believed that pigs are one of the quickest animals to learn a new task, or routine; however, they have difficulty unlearning.

-Fact: Although pigs are happier with companions you can make a profit from one to two pigs.
-Two or more is ideal as they are highly social animals, and thrive on being a close knit family unit.
+Fact: Although pigs are happier with companions, you can make a small profit from only one to two pigs.
+Two or more is ideal for the health and happiness of your pigs, as they are highly social animals and thrive on being a close-knit family unit.
 Larger groups also allows for friendly competition between pigs allowing them to fight over feed and grow faster.
-However, depending on your reasons for wanting to buy pigs, two is plenty to own as a pet, till and fertilize a garden, and produce meat for your family.
+However, depending on your reasons for wanting to buy pigs, two is plenty to own as pets, to till and fertilize a garden, and produce meat for your family.

 When managed properly pigs will grow up to be a healthy and hearty farm animal that will make a great addition to any farm or homestead.
 Pigs are affectionate, family friendly animals and thrive in family groups.
 They are capable of forming bonds with their owners which can make it difficult to only raise them for meat.
 They are extremely peaceful animals, unless they are still intact, feel threatened or are provoked.